mjl blog

 Updates through other channels

 Wouldn’t it be better to install applications and updates through package managers?
-I maintain some servers running debian, with unattended updates for automatic security updates.
+I maintain some servers running debian, with unattended updates for automatic security fixes.
 It works great.
 But not all applications are packaged, certainly not in all operating systems.
 And updates don’t always come promptly, or I want to update different applications at different rates.
 Go is in a nice position with its statically linked, no-dependency binaries.
 Just copy them to a machine and run them!
 It’s so easy that getting software packaged is less of a priority.
 Docker images are similar: self-contained and updated independently of the operating system.
 For these use-cases, I probably consider it a feature that the “host OS” changes as little as possible.
 It may not be a good development for operating systems and distributions though.
 And perhaps also not for the Go applications and their visibility.

 Automatic changelogs and git tags

 First the background.
 If mox finds a new version through DNS, it downloads a changelog from a preconfigured URL and, mox being a mail server, composes a message containing the changelog and delivers it to the postmaster mailbox.
 I’m still pleasantly surprised whenever I get those messages.
 More applications could benefit from having access to the changelogs: for display in a web interface, or sent as notification.
-Standardized distributing changelogs could help, libraries can be developed around it.
+Standardized distribution of changelogs could help, libraries can be developed around it.
 How could it work?
 I always add the changelog to annotated git tags.
 Assuming this is common practice, a new service could be created that polls git repositories for new git tags, fetches their annotations as changelogs, and adds them to its database for future requests.
 Similar to the Go module proxy.

 And one step further, how about adding all git tags and commit hashes (and the hash of the changelog) to a transparency log?
 It would help detect git tags from being changed (potential supply chain security issue).
 This is what the Go sum database does for Go modules, but seems useful for all software under version control (not just with git).